Career Definition for a Shoe Designer

 |Education||Associate programs in footwear design; bachelor's programs in fashion design or fashion merchandising|

-Students interested in shoe design careers can pursue two-year associate's or advanced study degrees in footwear design at many fashion design institutes internationally, according to eHow.com.
-These programs typically include classes in shoe engineering, industrial design, and fashion marketing.
+Students interested in shoe design careers can pursue two-year associate's or advanced study degrees in footwear design at many fashion design institutes internationally.
+These programs typically include classes in shoe engineering, industrial design and fashion marketing.
 Other students pursue bachelor's degrees in fine art or industrial design before becoming shoe designers.

-According to the U.S. Bureau of Labor Statistics (BLS), the average annual salary earned by fashion designers of all kinds, including shoe designers, was $72,620 in May 2012.
+According to the U.S. Bureau of Labor Statistics (BLS), the average annual salary earned by fashion designers of all kinds, including shoe designers, was $78,870 in May 2017.
 However, the BLS also notes that starting salaries within the field of fashion design tend to be low; designers begin to make money as they build their clientele and develop a market for their particular design aesthetic.
-New York and California employ more fashion designers than do other states.
+New York and California employ more fashion designers than other states.